MrJohnWeez/VR-Excavator-Simulator/readme.md

 12. (John) [ ] Program grabbing objects with excavator thumb.
 13. (John) [ ] Program the falling of trees.
 14. (John) [ ] Implement world-space user interface menus (Main menu, Settings, Missions).
-15. (John) [ ] Set up basic testing area and get at least one person to test simulator and to document their feedback (ideally on different hardware too).
+15. (John) [ ] Set up a basic testing area and get at least one person to test the simulator and to document their feedback (ideally on different hardware too).
 16. (John) [ ] Tweak current systems to accommodate tester’s feedback.
 17. (John) [ ] Swap out free assets for paid assets (only if necessary).
 18. (John) [ ] Create tutorial mission stages (Basic controls, Excavating tutorial, pick/place objects tutorial).
 19. (John) [ ] Create pond mission stages (Remove trees, remove large boulders, dig pond, dig covert pipe, cover pipe with dirt, place in riprap).
 20. (John) [ ] Implement save/load of data (Settings, Missions completed,Mission progress, dirt moved, objects moved).
-21. (John) [ ] Add three save slots on main menu.
+21. (John) [ ] Add three save slots on the main menu.
-22. (John) [ ] Test simulator and fix bugs that appear.
+22. (John) [ ] Test the simulator and fix bugs that appear.
-23. (John) [ ] Have one newer person test simulator and one or more other people test the simulator (Possibly on different hardware).
+23. (John) [ ] Have one newer person test the simulator and one or more other people test the simulator (Possibly on different hardware).
-24. (John) [ ] Preform final tweaks, bug fixes, changes and then test 2 more times.
+24. (John) [ ] Perform final tweaks, bug fixes, changes and then test 2 more times.
 25. (John) [ ] Publicly release app on steam.

 ## Timeline